vmchale/pointfree/README.md

 au BufNewFile,BufRead *.hs nmap pf <Plug>Pointfree
 ```

-If you get stuck at any time:
+If you get stuck at any time, you can view the documentation with:

 ```vimscript
 :help pointfree